AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 least did not repudiate Universalism.

 Great confusion exists among the authorities on this subject.
-The local council has been confounded with the general. **Hefele** has disentangled the perplexities.
+The local council has been confounded with the general.
+Hefele has disentangled the perplexities.

+## Universalism Not Condemned for Five Centuries.

 It was not even at that late day --- three centuries after his death --- the Universalism of Origen that caused the hatred of his opponents, but